-A completed form SS-5 is proof of application for an SSN for a newborn food unit member.
+A completed Application for a Social Security Card form (SS-5) is proof of application for an SSN for a newborn food unit member.

-If the applicant/member is unable to provide proof of application for an SSN for a newborn, the member must provide the SSN or proof of application at the next renewal.
+If the applicant or member is unable to provide proof of application for an SSN for a newborn, the member must provide the SSN or proof of application at the next renewal.
 If the member is unable to provide an SSN or proof of application for an SSN at the next renewal, review good cause exceptions.
-Deny FoodShare benefits for the baby if the food unit refuses to provide an SSN for the baby without good cause.
+Deny FoodShare benefits for the baby if the food unit refuses to provide an SSN for the newborn without good cause.